 Where do I go from here?With these skills you really are not a newbie anymore.
 You have some experience, have established some partnerships, and probably increased your comfort level in the vertical-world dramatically.

 Many people stay in this zone for a long time, some forever.
-If you want to go to the next level, then you'll want to start leading.
-Leading is a different game and requires a more rounded knowledge base.
-It introduces a new element of danger and fear and is as much a head game as it is a battle of strength or technique.
+If you want to go to the next level, you'll want to start leading.
+Leading is a different game and requires more technique and knowledge.
+It introduces a new element of danger and is as much a head game as it is a battle of strength or technique.
 "Sport" climbing offers the safety of strong pre-placed bolts, so most start there.

 Practice, practice, practice...